CucDev/developers-from-cucuta/README.md

 # How to contribute to this project?

 We dont request any documents to confirm your identity.
-Just follow the Pull Request Template.
+Just read the normativity and follow the Pull Request Template.

 # Looking for a Developer?